What to Expect

-Are you looking for a diverse, dynamic community that offers many paths to prayer and practice, myriad ways to pursue peace and justice for your community and for the world, and a truly transformative Jewish experience?
+Are you looking for a community that’s open and welcoming, that offers myriad ways to pursue peace and justice for your community and for the world, and that embraces a truly transformative Jewish experience?

 If so, you belong at BJ.